 The Board has appointed the following select committees:

-The Remuneration Committee shall prepare all matters concerning the remuneration scheme and contribute to strengthening the board's work with other HR related matters.
-The remuneration of the Remuneration Committee is further specified in the "Instructions for the Board's Remuneration Committee".
+The Organisation- and remuneration Committee shall prepare all matters concerning the remuneration scheme and contribute to strengthening the board's work with other HR related matters.
+The mandate of the Committee is further specified in the internal "Instructions for the Board's Remuneration Committee".

-The Remuneration Committee consists of the Chair of the Board and two board members who are independent of the Company’s management.
-The committee may use external assistance in connection with practical arrangements and professional advice.
+The Organisation- and remuneration Committee consists of the Chair of the Board and two board members who are independent of the Company’s management.

 b) Audit Committee